The following article is an excerpt from my e-book SAT Grammar Crammer!

 I want to send you more tips to help your SAT score, but I need your email address to stay in touch.
 Enter your email below so I can send you my reports on the SAT and other subscriber-only bonuses.

-To get the complete text of this SAT Grammar lesson, along with more than 14 other lessons, two diagnostic tests and over two hundred practice questions written by a two-time perfect scorer and pro SAT tutor, order your copy of The Top 12 SAT Writing Grammar Rules today!
+To get the complete text of this SAT Grammar lesson, along with over 14 other lessons, two diagnostic tests and two hundred SAT Writing practice questions written by a two-time perfect-scorer and pro SAT tutor, download your copy of The Top 12 SAT Writing Grammar Rules today!

-SAT Grammar Crammer: Top 12 Rules of SAT Writing (e-Book)
+SAT Grammar Crammer: Top 12 Rules for the SAT Writing Test